Introduction

 Loyalty and Rewards as the Retention Anchor

-A loyalty program is more than just a way to give discounts; it is a framework for your entire customer relationship.
+A loyalty program is a framework for your entire customer relationship.
 With our system, you can build points-based programs, VIP tiers, and referral loops that are fully integrated into your storefront.
-Because the loyalty data is connected to the rest of the platform, you can reward customers for more than just purchases.
-You can give points for leaving reviews, following your social accounts, or even just celebrating a birthday.
-This creates a continuous loop of engagement that keeps your brand top-of-mind.
+Because the loyalty data is connected, you can reward customers for leaving reviews, following social accounts, or even just celebrating a birthday.

 Social Proof Through Reviews and UGC

 Trust is the currency of the internet.
-A customer engagement platform must be able to leverage authentic social proof to lower purchase anxiety.
-Our reviews feature allows you to automate review requests, collect photo and video content, and display Q&A sections on your product pages.
-Because this is part of a unified suite, you can automatically reward customers with loyalty points the moment they submit a high-quality review, creating an automated machine for generating social proof.
+A customer engagement platform must be able to leveraging authentic social proof to lower purchase anxiety.
+Our reviews feature allows you to automate review requests and collect photo content.
+Because this is part of a unified suite, you can automatically reward customers with loyalty points the moment they submit a review.

 Intent Capture with Wishlists

 A wishlist is a powerful signal of intent.
-When a shopper adds an item to their list, they are telling you exactly what they want but aren't ready to buy yet.
-Our wishlist feature allows customers to save products, create gift registries, and sync their lists across devices.
-More importantly, it allows you to engage them with automated "back in stock" or "price drop" alerts.
-This turns a passive browse into a future conversion without any manual work from your team.
+Our wishlist feature allows customers to save products and sync their lists across devices.
+More importantly, it allows you to engage them with automated "back in stock" or "price drop" alerts, turning a passive browse into a future conversion.

 Visual Discovery with Instagram UGC